makevoid/rjs/Readme.md

 ### Purpose

-#let's give it a bit of purpose:
+Let's give it a bit of context:

 The perception of Ruby is at one of the highest lows because of things like